 The stream channel protection volume (Cpv) criteria, intended to protect stream banks from erosion, will be demonstrated by providing 24 hour extended detention of the Type III 1-year, 24-hour storm event, or by infiltrating the entire volume.
 When providing extended detention, the channel protection volume criterion is not required where the resulting diameter of the stormwater management basin orifice is less than three (3) inches with a trash rack.
-Cpv can be met by use of green infrastructure treatment practices described in greater detail in section 6 of this report.
+Cpv can be met by use of green infrastructure treatment practices described in greater detail in Section 6 of this report.
+Per Chapter 9 of the SDM, extended detention of the Cpv is not required.